-- The tree panel lists SNCs and Scalar libraries with SNCs in IP address order.
-Detailed information about each configuration is coded into the display, both verbally and graphically. - When an SNC or Scalar library has been selected in the tree view, the graphical panel represents configuration information for that unit in a nonverbal format. - When an SNC or Scalar library has been selected in the tree view, the data panel presents status information about it in table format.
+- The navigation panel lists SNCs and libraries with SNCs in IP address order.
+Detailed information about each configuration is coded into the display, both verbally and graphically. - When an SNC or library has been selected in the navigation view, the graphical panel represents configuration information for that unit in a nonverbal format. - When an SNC or library has been selected in the navigation view, the data panel presents status information about it in table format.

-Tree Panel
+Navigation Panel

-The left panel of the interactive display is called the tree panel.
+The left panel of the interactive display is called the navigation panel.
 In it, SAN components are hierarchically displayed.
-The display for intelligent platform series products, for example the Scalar i2000 and the Pathlight VX, functions differently than does the display for other SAN components.